Commissions, charges and margin schedule

 |JPY||ACT/360||Tokyo Overnight Average Rate (TONAR)|

 |NZD||ACT/365||Reserve Bank of New Zealand (RBNZ) Official Cash Rate (OCR)|

 |SAR||ACT/360||Central Bank of Saudi Arabia (SAMA) reverse repo rate|

 The base currency of your account(s) is the currency denomination that you have selected for your main account when you opened an account with us.

-You may be permitted, at our discretion, to open multiple accounts which can be denominated in the same or a different currency to that of your main account.
+Platinum & VIP clients may be permitted, at our discretion, to open multiple accounts which can be denominated in the same or a different currency to that of their main account.
 If you have multiple accounts with us, you should consider the following: